kevinacrystal/Spark_ETL_Capstone/README.md

 4. MainEntryPoint.py

 ### Part1_SparkSQL.py
+The first module, Part1_SparkSQL.py, extracts credit card data stored as tables in a relational database, performs some transformations, and loads the data to MongoDB.

-The first module, Part1_SparkSQL.py, consists of three user-defined functions wrapped in a main function that runs these functions sequentially when called.
+It consists of three user-defined functions wrapped in a main function that runs these functions sequentially when called.

 **'extract_from_table'** uses PySpark to extract data from a relational database, MariaDB, and returns the data as a SparkSQL dataframe.